Find Affordable College Courses

 $27,576 Average Tuition & Fees

 University of Idaho came in at #7 in this year’s edition of the Best Value Civil Engineering Schools in the Rocky Mountains Region ranking.
-Located in the distant town of Moscow, U of I is a public college with a large student population.
+Located in the town of Moscow, U of I is a public school with a fairly large student population.

-U of I undergraduate students pay an average of $27,576 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at U of I are $27,576 a year.
 While working on their degree, civil eng majors at U of I accumulate an average of around $22,250 in student debt.

 Read full report on Civil Engineering at University of Idaho